MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/define-query-hierarchical-data.md

 - View key performance indicators (KPIs) in the contextual view of a hierarchy.
 - Visually analyze key information across the web and the tablets.

-Some standard entities already have hierarchies defined.
-Other entities, including custom entities, can be enabled for a hierarchy and you can create the visualizations for them.
+Some standard tables already have hierarchies defined.
+Other tables, including custom tables, can be enabled for a hierarchy and you can create the visualizations for them.

 ## Define hierarchical data

 With Common Data Service, hierarchical data structures are supported by *self-referential* one-to-many (1:N) relationships of the related records.

 > [!NOTE]
-> *Self-referential* means that the entity is related to itself.
-For example, the account entity has a lookup field to associate it with another account entity record.
+> *Self-referential* means that the table is related to itself.
+For example, the account table has a lookup field to associate it with another account table record.

 When a self-referential one-to-many (1:N) relationship exists, in the relationship definition the **Hierarchical** option is available to be set to **Yes**.

 ![Hierarchical setting in relationship definition](media/self-referential-relationship-car-solution-explorer.png)

-To query the data as a hierarchy, you must set one of the entity’s one-to-many (1:N) self-referential relationships as hierarchical.
+To query the data as a hierarchy, you must set one of the table’s one-to-many (1:N) self-referential relationships as hierarchical.
 This can only be done using solution explorer.

 [!INCLUDE [cc_navigate-solution-from-powerapps-portal](../../includes/cc_navigate-solution-from-powerapps-portal.md)]

 To turn the hierarchy on:

-1. While [viewing 1:N relationships](create-edit-1n-relationships-solution-explorer.md#view-entity-relationships), select the self-referential relationship  you want to edit.
+1. While [viewing 1:N relationships](create-edit-1n-relationships-solution-explorer.md#view-table-relationships), select the self-referential relationship  you want to edit.
 2. In the **Relationship definition**, set **Hierarchical** to **Yes**.

 > [!NOTE]